Uttarakhand

 The best time to visit the Valley of Flowers is between June and September, right after the snow has melted and the valley comes alive.
 July and August are peak bloom months when thousands of flowers are in full color.
 The monsoon rains bring the valley to life, and makes it the most colourful and vibrant during this time.

-The total trekking distance of the valley of flowers is around 37 km, depending on the route and whether you also visit Hemkund Sahib.
+The total distance of the Valley of Flowers trek is around 37 km, including the Hemkund Sahib visit.
 The trek from Pulna to Ghangaria (base camp) is about 9 km, and from Ghangaria to the Valley of Flowers is another 4 km one way.
-If you include the Hemkund Sahib trek, that’s an additional 6 km one way.
+The Hemkund Sahib trek adds an additional 6 km one way.

-The Valley of Flowers trek itinerary follows a 6-day plan.
-The itinerary goes like this:
+The Valley of Flowers trek follows a 6-day itinerary:

 Day 1: Drive from Rishikesh to Pipalkoti

-Day 3: Trek from Ghangaria to Valley of Flowers and back to Ghangaria
+Day 3: Trek from Ghangaria to the Valley of Flowers and back to Ghangaria

 Day 4: Trek from Ghangaria to Hemkund Sahib and return to Ghangaria

-Day 5: Trek from Ghangaria to Govindghat and Drive to Pipalkoti.
+Day 5: Trek from Ghangaria to Govindghat and drive to Pipalkoti (Badrinath visit optional)

 The trek starts from Pulna, located close to Govindghat in Uttarakhand.
 From Pulna, you begin the actual trekking route towards Ghangaria, the base for visiting both the Valley of Flowers and Hemkund Sahib.